SpyTYX/lint.ac/README.md

 [![](https://cdn.discordapp.com/attachments/1045747155463327804/1120145815990698045/lintnew4.png)]()

 ### Here are the steps to install lint on your game.
+### [DISCONTINUED] This anticheat is discontinued and the default config false-flags very much, we do not recommend to use this anticheat anymore.

 ### Step 1:
   - Go to the main page and copy the link inside "**installation.lua**"